ottomatica/cli-template/README.md

 exports.command = 'start <foo> [bar]';          // <--- This is where you define the command name and args
                                                 //        <foo> is a required, and [bar] is optional

-exports.desc = 'This is the start command';     // <--- The command description shown when you run `--help` command
+exports.desc = 'This is the start command';     // <--- The command description shown when you run `--help`

 exports.builder = yargs => {
     yargs.options({                             // <--- Add as many options you need here